Accredited, Online ACLS Training

 Pharmacists: We are accepted by the CO Board of Pharmacy because we are ACPE accredited

-6.00.30 Pharmacist Qualifications. b.
+6.00.30 Pharmacist qualifications. b.
 Meet one of the following qualifications:

 1. Completion of at least 40 hours of ACPE approved continuing education regarding clinical practice and 40 hours of onsite supervised clinical practice and training in the area in which the pharmacist is choosing to practice;